 One of the things that make these comfortable in my ears is that they are light with each bud weighing only 5 g, fractionally lighter than the Airpod pro that comes in at 5.4 g.
 They are also small enough to sit comfortably against the auricle without pressure or stretching the ear.

-The carry case itself is by contrast wider than the Airpod pro slimline format. it will still sit comfortable in your jeans pocket but is fractionally less discrete.
+The carry case itself is by contrast wider than the Airpod pro slimline format. it will still sit comfortably in your jeans pocket but is fractionally less discrete.

-In appearance they are also similar to the Airpod Pro especially in white which is my preference.
-They both use the stalk design to enhance the microphones effectiveness and I don’t mind the look although I’m aware that it can be polarizing.
-Sudio ETT come in a variety of colours including white, black, pink, green.
+In appearance, they are also similar to the Airpod Pro, especially in white which is my preference.
+They both use the stalk design to enhance the microphone’s effectiveness and I don’t mind the look although I’m aware that it can be polarizing.
+Sudio ETT comes in a variety of colours including white, black, pink, and green.